Washington shuts down restaurants and bars to fight coronavirus: ‘This is bigger than all of us’

 “It is time right now for people to assume that they and everyone they meet has been exposed and is potentially infected,” said King County Executive Dow Constantine at a livestreamed news conference, at which reporters listened in on conference lines, to avoid any physical interaction.

 Gov. Jay Inslee announced late Sunday that he would be shutting down bars, restaurants, clubs and gyms statewide and banning all gatherings of more than 50 people.
+The statewide measures are set to take effect at 12:01 a.m.
+Tuesday morning, according to the governor’s office.

-Constantine acted simultaneously to also ban all gatherings smaller than 50 people in the state’s largest county, unless they meet specific criteria for hygiene and social distancing.
+Constantine acted simultaneously to also ban smaller gatherings in King County — including those with fewer than 50 people — unless organizers meet specific criteria for hygiene and social distancing.
 Restaurants may remain open for takeout and delivery services.
 The closures will last at least through the end of March, officials said.

 “This is bigger than all of us,” Inslee said Monday, comparing the situation to World War II.
 “All of us have to recognize for the next several weeks, normal is not in our game plan.”